arc-design/arc-theme/README.md

 ### Arc KDE
 A port of Arc for the Plasma 5 desktop with a few additions and extras.
 Available [here](https://github.com/PapirusDevelopmentTeam/arc-kde).

-### Arc Firefox theme
-A theme for Firefox is available at https://github.com/horst3180/arc-firefox-theme

 ### Arc icon theme
 The Arc icon theme is available at https://github.com/horst3180/arc-icon-theme

-### Chrome/Chromium theme
-To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
-The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.

 ### Plank theme
 To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.